 - Remove the lemon slice when it’s cool, strain the syrup into a clean jar, and it will keep at room temperature for a long time.

 The syrup will be a fairly thin liquid after it has finished cooking but will thicken as it cools.

 When it is cold, if it is too thin, you can return it to the heat, bring it to a boil and simmer for a few minutes.
-Plunge the pan’s base in cold water, leave to cool, and store in a jar.
+Plunge the pan’s base in cold water, leave it to cool, and store it in a jar.

 If the syrup is too thick, add a little boiling water, return to the pan and bring to the boil, then remove from the heat.
-Plunge the pan’s base in cold water, leave to cool, and store in a jar.
+Plunge the pan’s base in cold water, leave it to cool, and store it in a jar.

 - Mix the egg replacer, water, and lemon juice until smooth.